jdeathe/centos-ssh/README.md

 #### [ssh/ssh-bootstrap.conf](https://github.com/jdeathe/centos-ssh/blob/centos-6/etc/services-config/ssh/ssh-bootstrap.conf)

-The bootstrap script sets up the sudo user and generates a random 8 character password you can override this behavior by supplying your own values in your custom ssh-bootstrap.conf file.
+The bootstrap script sets up the sudo user and generates a random 8 character password you can override this behaviour by supplying your own values in your custom ssh-bootstrap.conf file.
 You can also change the sudoer username to something other that the default "app-admin".

 #### [ssh/sshd_config](https://github.com/jdeathe/centos-ssh/blob/centos-6/etc/services-config/ssh/sshd_config)

-The SSH daemon options can be overriden with your custom sshd_config file.
+The SSH daemon options can be overridden with your custom sshd_config file.

 #### [supervisor/supervisord.conf](https://github.com/jdeathe/centos-ssh/blob/centos-6/etc/services-config/supervisor/supervisord.conf)

-The supervisor service's configuration can also be overriden by editing the custom supervisord.conf file.
+The supervisor service's configuration can also be overridden by editing the custom supervisord.conf file.
 It shouldn't be necessary to change the existing configuration here but you could include more [program:x] sections to run additional commands at startup.